prashantabhishek9/KubeErrors/README.md

-Details and troubleshoot of the errors faced on Kube.
+Details and troubleshoot of the errors faced on Kubernetes.